Queer joy: New York Liberty showered with love at jubilant WNBA championship parade

 Among other out players, Courtney Vandersloot also contributed to the team’s championship season and averaged five points per game in the playoffs.

-The squad overcome adversity along the way — including during the WNBA finals when Stewart and her wife received homophobic threats — but all of that noise was drowned out during the cheerful parade, which drew a strong presence of LGBTQ sports fans who waved signs in the air and packed the sidewalk along the parade route while Liberty players partied on floats.
+The squad overcame adversity along the way — including during the WNBA finals when Stewart and her wife received homophobic threats — but all of that noise was drowned out during the cheerful parade, which drew a strong presence of LGBTQ sports fans who waved signs in the air and packed the sidewalk along the parade route while Liberty players partied on floats.

 Elected officials, including a mix of out LGBTQ politicians and allies, were also well-represented at the celebration, which proceeded along Broadway from Battery Park to City Hall.
 The party continued at City Hall, where lawmakers and others heaped praise on the hometown champions.